Beto O'Rourke: Legal issues

 On May 19, 1995, O'Rourke and his friends jumped over a fence at the University of Texas at El Paso (UTEP) physical plant, and were arrested by the UTEP police.
-He was held in jail overnight and posted bail the following day.
-He was initially charged with attempted burglary, but prosecutors dropped the case against O'Rourke and his friends in February 1996 when UTEP declined to pursue the charges.
+O'Rourke, then aged 24, was held in jail overnight and posted bail the following day.
+He was initially charged with attempted burglary, but prosecutors dropped the case in February 1996 when UTEP declined to pursue the charges.

 O'Rourke was arrested for driving while intoxicated on September 27, 1998, at 3:00 a.m. on Interstate 10 in Anthony, Texas.
 The charges were dismissed in October 1999 after he completed a court-approved DWI program.
 In response to criticism from a political opponent in 2005, O'Rourke said, "I've been open about it since the very beginning.
 I have owned up to it, and I have taken responsibility for it."
 He apologized and said he was "grateful for the second chance".